jaredhendrickson13/pfsense-api/docs/CONTRIBUTING.md

 format.
 Defaults to `["page-all"]` which requires client to have the 'WebCfg - All Pages' permission.
 A list of pfSense privileges can be found here: https://github.com/pfsense/pfsense/blob/master/src/etc/inc/priv.defs.inc

+- `$this->packages` : Allows you to specify any add-on packages required for the model to operate.
+This must use the full pfSense package name (including `pfSense-pkg-`).
+All packages must be present on the system in order for the API model to operate.
+If any packages are missing, the API will return a 500 error.
+Defaults to `[]`.

+- `$this->package_includes` : Allows you to specify additional PHP files to include for add-on packages.
+These files will only attempt to be included if ALL packages specified in `$this->packages` are present.
+Defaults to `[]`.

 - `$this->requires_auth` : Specify whether authentication and authorization is required for the API model.
 If set to `false` clients will not have to authenticate or have privilege to access.
 Defaults to `true`.